jakibaki/In-Home-Switching/Readme.md

   * So far Switch crashes when put to sleep with app running (please close app beforehand, we have not fixed this issue yet)
   * App breaks when Switch changes from docked to handheld mode or vice-versa.
 Please quit the app before doing so.

+## Further notices
+This app uses core overclocking to 1785 MHz on the Nintendo Switch.
+We use this measure in order to encode the incoming videos efficiently.
+As far as we know, there have been no reported cases of this damaging any devices.
+In other words, it is considered safe.
+Still we do not warrant for any potential device damage caused by this homebrew.

 ## Scheduled for Future Releases
   * Stream PC audio to Switch
   * MacOS and Linux Support